sammotea/accidentalCreative/src/markdown/projects/writing/covid/introductionForStrangers.md

 ---

-Covid information was a cesspit of lies: noble lies, lies of incompetence, lies of arse-covering, and lies for fun and profit.
+Information about Covid was mostly black and white and wrong.

+Black _or_ white, rather:

+-   “_Covid is deadly / just the flu!_”
+-   “_Vaccines will save you / kill you!_”
+-   “_Masks save lives / do nothing!_”

-By late 2020 my Mum had adopted the certainty and models of one team of liars.
+By late 2020 my Mum had adopted the certainty and models of one team.
 Her actions began to reflect those wonky models.

-_Adult_ decisions about how to live require an understanding of risk.

-The lies made it unforgivably difficult to get one or, worse, correct one.

-Nonetheless, I tried.
+I tried to give her the means to make her own model.

 ---

-Specifically I tried to answer the question “_Should we get a Covid vaccine?_”, starting with:
+Specifically I tried to exhaustively answer the question “_Should we get a Covid vaccine?_” which mapped to:

 -   Is Covid dangerous to us? _If so_…
 -   Can we avoid catching it? _If not_…